 In addition to providing comprehensive sickness and accident insurance, the HTH Worldwide policy provides emergency travel medical insurance, including coverage for medical evacuation and repatriation of remains, which generally is not provided by domestic insurance policies.
 HTH also has identified a network of doctors worldwide who will provide treatment and file claims on your behalf without requiring payment at the time of treatment.
 Prior to departure for study abroad, HTH assists students in establishing treatment for ongoing medical conditions while abroad (including doctor visits and continuing medications).
-For a brief summary of the features and benefits of the MU Study Abroad Insurance plan, please see the policy brochure.
+For a brief summary of the features and benefits of this plan, please see the policy brochure.

-After you have been enrolled in the HTH Worldwide Blanket Sickness and Accident Insurance plan and have received your Medical Insurance ID card from HTH Worldwide, you should visit http://hthstudents.com.
+After you have been enrolled in HTH Worldwide insurance and have received your medical insurance ID card from HTH Worldwide, you should go to the HTH student website.
 Using the certificate number of the front of the card, sign in to the site to obtain comprehensive information relating to this plan, including a doctor locator, city health profiles and translations of medical terms and phrases.
-Your family can access this same information by logging in to: http://www.hthparents.com.
+Your family can access this same information by logging in to the HTH parent website.
 Your family will need your insurance ID card number or your email address in order to sign in.

-The study abroad offices on all four UM campuses and the UM Office of Risk and Insurance Management have identified and partnered with Medex to enhance the insurance provided to study abroad participants.
-Medex is a leading provider of international travel assistance services, including 24-hour security-related assistance services for MU students traveling 100 miles or more away from home or outside their home country.
-The Medex Secure Rider for study abroad students includes political evacuation services, security evacuation services, transportation after security or political evacuation, and real-time security intelligence.
+The study abroad offices on all four UM campuses and the UM Office of Risk and Insurance Management have identified and partnered with UnitedHealthcare Global to enhance the insurance provided to study abroad participants.
+UnitedHealthcare Global is a leading provider of international travel assistance services, including 24-hour security-related assistance services for MU students traveling 100 miles or more away from home or outside their home country.
+The UnitedHealthcare Global coverage for study abroad students includes political evacuation services, security evacuation services, transportation after security or political evacuation, and real-time security intelligence.

-Print your student Medex ID card, and always carry it with you when traveling.
+Print your student UnitedHealthcare Global ID card, and always carry it with you when traveling.

 Published by the International Center, N52 Memorial Union, University of Missouri, Columbia, MO 65211 | Phone: 573-882-6007 | Fax: 573-882-3223